ENV203: “NATIVE FOREST RESTORATION”

 Once registered, you will receive detailed instructions on how to access our courses via either of the distance-learning options, i.e. live access via Zoom, or watching the video-recorded sessions.

-Please note that one of the sessions will consist of a field excursion to a Mangaonua Esplanade gully system in Silverdale, Hamilton.
+Please note that Week 6 session (Saturday 27 November 10:00am to 12:00pm) will consist of a field excursion to a Mangaonua Esplanade gully system in Silverdale, Hamilton.

 DISTANCE LEARNING: You get to choose your location when you Zoom in to our live classroom sessions, or access our classes at your leisure and at a time and day of your choosing by watching the video recorded sessions from each class.
 This allows you to study at your own pace.